kennethatria/myGuy/store-service/README.md

 - **Middleware Integration**: Seamless user sync during authentication

 ### Booking Request Rules
-1. One booking request per user per item
+1. **Multiple booking requests per item supported**: Different users can submit booking requests for the same item
-2. Item owner can approve/reject requests
+2. **Item owner management**: Item owners can view, approve, and reject all booking requests for their items
-3. Requester can view their own requests
+3. **Requester access**: Requesters can view their own specific booking request status
-4. Item owner can view all requests for their items
+4. **Status management**: Requests can be pending, approved, or rejected
-5. Booking requests display proper usernames (fixes "Unknown User" issue)
+5. **User identification**: Booking requests display proper usernames (fixes "Unknown User" issue)
+6. **Authorization**: Only item owners can see all requests; requesters only see their own

 ## Configuration